vl4ds/Documentation/smartapp-developers-guide/scheduling.rst

     Due to the way that the scheduling service is currently implemented, ``unschedule()`` is a fairly expensive operation, and may take many seconds to execute.

-    We plan to address this in the future, but until then, you should be aware of the potential performance impacts.

 ----

 Viewing Schedules in the IDE